onc-healthit/lantern-back-end/README.md

 ### Starting the Services

-**Notice:** Before running `docker-compose up` make sure that you have created a hidden file named `.env` containing the environment variables specified in the `env.sample` file located alongside `docker-compose.yml`
+**Notice:** Before running `docker-compose up` make sure that you either:
+* have created a hidden file named `.env` containing the environment variables specified in the `env.sample` file located alongside `docker-compose.yml`
+* have the variables specified in the `env.sample` file defined as system environment variables.

 **If you have no containers** in your environment from a previous run of docker-compose, you will need to run `docker-compose up`.